iconify/website/docs/usage/css/index.md

 - See [Iconify Utils documentation for CSS](./utils/index.md).
 - See `[func]getIconsCSS()` or `[func]getIconCSS()`.
 - Source code for [Iconify for Tailwind CSS](https://github.com/iconify/iconify/tree/main/plugins/tailwind).

+## Animated icons

+Animated icons should not be used in CSS.

+Issue is animation timers.

+It would be reasonable to expect animation to start when icon is rendered, but that is not the case in CSS.

+In CSS for background and mask images, animation timer starts the first time icon is rendered, then the same timer is used for all instances of icon.
+Animation timer cannot be reset.